lesliefinlayson/kickstarter-analysis/README.md

    ### Outcomes Based on Launch Date Analysis

-   The steps to analyze the relationship between the number of Theater campaigns and their launch dates:
+   The steps to analyze the relationship between the outcome of Theater campaigns and their launch dates:

     1. Add Years column to Kickstarter data sheet
     2. From the Kickstarter data sheet, create a pivot table based on "Parent Category" and "Years"